SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

             - "Would you like to skip the wait?
 Specialists at Site B are available immediately."
             - "We’ve reserved a spot for you at the MIU Site B. Follow the path provided for quick care.

-## Event Driven Process Chain to Demonstrate the analogy in action. <br>Two scenarios:<br> Patient is at the site already.<br> Patient is not at the site(patient at home/office/etc.) - Care Routing System (CRS)
+## Event Driven Process Chain and State Table to Demonstrate the analogy in action. <br>Two scenarios:<br> 1.
+Patient is at the site already.<br> 2.
+Patient is not at the site(patient at home/office/etc.) - Care Routing System (CRS)

 ## Choosing Resolving Method
 ### Analyze the Alternatives to understand outcomes of each (consequences)
 ### Comparison of the consequences and selection of the right alternative